 What is the HITECH Act?

 To clarify and strengthen enforcement of HIPAA, the Health Information Technology for Economic and Clinical Health Act (HITECH) was passed in February 2009.
-Moreover, according to Accountable.
-As records were increasingly becoming computerized, the need for such an act became clear.
-Furthermore, the following infographic from HIPAA Journal details the HIPAA penalties put into effect under HITECH.
+According to Accountable, as records were increasingly becoming computerized, the need for such an act became clear.
+HIPAA Journal details the HIPAA penalties put into effect under HITECH.

 The following table from HIPAA Journal shows the penalty amounts adjusted for cost of living increases as of November 2021.